(Indian spicy lentil stew)

 - Minced shallots or onion -- 1/4 cup

-- Place the toor dal, 3 cups of water and the turmeric in a saucepan over medium heat.
-Bring to a boil, then reduce to a simmer.
-Cook until the dal is soft--about 25-30 minutes--then mash it up coarsely.
-It should have the consistency of a thick soup.
+- Place the toor dal, 3 cups of water and the turmeric in a saucepan over medium flame.
+Bring to a boil, then reduce heat to medium low and simmer until the dal is soft, 25 to 30 minutes.

 - While the dal is cooking, mash the soaked tamarind into the soaking water to dissolve the pulp.
 Strain the tamarind water through a sieve to get out fibers and seeds.

-- Stir the tamarind water, sambar powder and salt into the simmering dal and cook 10-15 minutes more.
-Add more water if needed to give the sambar the consistency of a thin pea soup.
+- Stir the tamarind water, sambar powder and salt into the simmering dal and cook another 10 to 15 minutes.
+Add more water as needed to give the sambar the consistency of a thin pea soup.

 - Vegetables are often added to sambar to make a nutritious stew.
 Add 1 or 2 cups of chopped tomatoes, potatoes, carrots, green beans, cauliflower, okra or pumpkin when you add the tamarind water and simmer until cooked through.

 - Yellow split peas can be substituted if you can't find toor dal at a market near you.